Our Approach: Mederi Care®

 Mederi: latin; meaning: to heal and become whole.

-Mederi Care, practiced as The Eclectic Triphasic Medical System™ (ETMS), is an evolutionary, wholistic-based, unitive medical model that:
+Mederi Care®, also known as the Eclectic Triphasic Medical System™ (ETMS), is an evolutionary, wholistic-based, unitive medical model that:

 - Provides an innovative framework model for integrating holistic and allopathic medicine to create personalized regimens focused on a “whole systems” approach to patient care with an emphasis on wellness.

 - Strategically implements advanced clinical diagnostics with modern scientific techniques to aid in the successful selection and application of the most appropriate, effective medicines.

 - Synergistically combines botanical and nutritional formulations, targeted agents, diet and prayer as the core therapeutic components of a unified multi-pronged protocol that is tailored (and constantly reviewed and updated) to each individual’s unique condition.

 - Implements the latest research and scientific advances at the molecular, cellular, and genomic levels.